What is hepatitis A?

-- Talk to your doctor if you've been around someone who you know has hepatitis A. The hepatitis A vaccine or an injection of immunoglobulin (IG) within 2 weeks of exposure may prevent you from getting sick.
-1
+- Talk to your doctor if you've been around someone who you know has hepatitis A. Getting the hepatitis A vaccine or immunoglobulin within 2 weeks of exposure may prevent you from getting sick.footnote 1

 - Practice good hygiene habits.